Biodiversity

 • other restoration and protection programmes to protect our precious land.

-Information on our pest eradication and tree planting statistics, as well as our IUCN* Red List species, is available on our ESG Reporting page.
+Information on our pest eradication and tree planting statistics, as well as our IUCN* Red List specieis, is available in our Integrated Report.

 Protecting indigenous areas